PandoraShinyApp/StockAssessmentApps/README.md

 **Disclaimer**

 This software is free to use for educational and demonstration purposes only and comes with absolutely no warranty.
-It is distributed under EUPL- 1.2 license.
+It is distributed under the MIT license.